 This situation has been affecting people’s livelihoods, and other sectors either directly or indirectly.
 Therefore, it has been widely identified that there is a need to improve the production strategies and approaches such as supporting local farmers to increase agricultural yields.
 About 53 million people live in an area of 950,000 square kilometers that is rich in natural resources such as tin, phosphate, iron, coal, diamonds, gems, gold, natural gas, and nickel.

 The climate changes from region to region.
 Near the shore, the weather is tropical, and in other areas like the mountains, the climate is moderate.
-The problem is that although the quantity of precipitation during the rainy season is large, the fertilization methods are antiquated.
-Farmers add almost any fertilizer to their fields.
-In a country in which most people engage in small farming with traditional methods, this means very small yield in their crops.
+The problem is that although the quantity of precipitation during the rainy season is large, the fertilization methods are inadequate.
+Farmers add almost no fertilizer to their fields.
+In a country in which most people engage in small farming with outdated traditional methods, this means very small yield from their crops.

 You may also be interested in: